How to Get the Best Letters of Recommendation

 Choose Your Recommenders Carefully

-You should select teachers who you have a positive relationship with, who have taught you recently, and who have shown consistent interest in and appreciation for your work.
+You should select teachers with whom you have a positive relationship, who have taught you recently, and who have shown consistent interest in and appreciation for your work.
 Choosing a teacher simply because he or she is your favorite isn't necessarily a good idea.
 Choose teachers who made thoughtful comments on your work and have noticed how much academic progress you have made.
 The teacher should be able to provide specific, qualified examples of how you contributed to the class or excelled, and they should be able to talk about you as a person as well as a student.

 Make Sure the Recommendation Will Be Strong

-Whoever you choose to write your letter, make sure they feel they can write you a strong and accurate recommendation.
+Whomever you choose to write your letter, make sure they feel they can write you a strong and accurate recommendation.
 If the person isn’t sure and can’t give actual specifics about your performance as a student, then consider asking someone else.
 A lukewarm recommendation will do you more harm than good.
+Your recommender should be able to write about your contributions to the classroom environment as well as qualities that make you stand out as a student.
+This is especially important if you are applying to an Ivy League or other highly selective college.

 Give Your Recommenders Plenty of Time